How Do VPNs Keep You Secure?

 Why is a VPN important to my business?

 As more interactions that were previously face-to-face transition online, we lose the security and accountability of a person’s physical presence.
 So, when you’re paying for an item over eBay or checking your bank balance, you have no idea who is on the other side.
 Plus, you have no idea who is peering in on your conversation or transaction either.
 So, with businesses sending out sensitive data to clients, suppliers and staff all the time, it’s never been more important to protect what you’re sending online.

-If you want your business to be safe online, get in touch with the Synextra Support Team today to find out more.
+If you want your business to be safe online, get in touch with the Synextra Support Team today to find out more about VPNs.
 We work hard to provide small businesses with the best Cloud solutions and support.